-The waiting list will be maintained until the last day of the academic year 2023/2024 and at the end of the Summer term 2024 will then be discarded.
+The waiting list will be maintained until the last day of the summer term 2025 and will then be discarded.

 A child's position on a waiting list is not fixed.
 When a new child joins the waiting list, all applicants on that waiting list will be re-ranked to ensure that the list is always maintained in oversubscription criteria order.
 This means that a child's position on the waiting list could go up or down during the time that it is on the list.
 Any late applications accepted will be added to the waiting list in accordance with the oversubscription criteria.